practicalli/spacemacs/snippets/yasnippets/writing-snippets.md

 > `SPC x s t` to try a snippet.
 > `SPC x s l` to load a snippet.
 > `SPC x s L` to load a snippet and close the snippet buffer

-## Summary
-Find out more about YASnippets and autocompletion from the [Github repository for Spacemacs autocompletion layer](https://github.com/syl20bnr/spacemacs/tree/develop/layers/auto-completion).